 Greyston Foundation has become a national model for comprehensive community development.
 Recognized as a pioneer in “social enterprise,” Greyston uses entrepreneurship to solve the problems of the inner city and reduce reliance on external funding sources.

 Greyston Bakery, a for-profit business, has a double bottom line.
 “We don’t hire people to make brownies, we make brownies in order to hire people.”
 Those we hire at the bakery are considered to be “hard to employ.”
 The bakery is just one of the Foundation’s enterprises.
 Today, Greyston programs reach 2,200 community members annually.

 Greyston Foundation’s mission is to support low-income individuals and families as they forge a path to self-sufficiency and community transformation.
 Greyston is an entrepreneurial and spiritually grounded organization that operates an integrated network of programs in Westchester County providing jobs, workforce development, housing, youth services, community gardens, and health care.

 Executive Director and Founder of Sustainable South Bronx.

-As the Wilson Center Social Entrepreneur in Residence, Majora Carter delivered a keynote address at the third annual Pace Pitch on Friday November 17, 2006 at the Michael Schimmel Center for the Arts at Pace University.
-[More information on the Pace Pitch.]
+As the Wilson Center Social Entrepreneur in Residence, Majora Carter delivered a keynote address at the Third Annual Pace Pitch on Friday November 17, 2006 at the Michael Schimmel Center for the Arts at Pace University.

 Majora Carter was born, raised, and continues to live and work in the South Bronx.
 Her career takes her around the world in pursuit of resources and ideas to improve the quality of life in her environmentally challenged community.
 She founded Sustainable South Bronx in 2001 to fight for environmental justice through innovative, economically sustainable projects that are informed by the needs of the community.
 Her vision, drive, and tenacity earned her a 2005 MacArthur Fellowship.